FAQs

 CCP Chinese Communist Party The Party of the one-party state.

-CCPA Chinese Catholic Patriotic Association Official (Roman) Catholic Church in China
+CCPA Chinese Catholic Patriotic Association Political organization controlling the (Roman) Catholic Church in China

 CCTV China Central Television Official government broadcaster